-Best answer: Mint Mobile operates on T-Mobile's towers.
+Best answer: Mint Mobile operates on T-Mobile's network with full support for 3G, 4G LTE, and 5G.
 While you can buy a phone directly from Mint, bringing your own T-Mobile-compatible phone will work just as well.

-Mint Mobile, formerly Mint SIM, is a subsidiary of Ultra Mobile — which, in turn, is a prepaid MVNO (mobile virtual network operator) of T-Mobile.
-In the U.S., Mint's services are operated entirely online, rather than in physical brick-and-mortar stores, and the company's business model is structured around paying for months of service in bulk.
-Specifically, you can buy three, six, or 12 months of service in advance.
+Mint Mobile is a prepaid MVNO (mobile virtual network operator) that provides a great prepaid experience and uses T-Mobile's network to get its customers connected.
+In the U.S., Mint's services are operated entirely online, rather than in physical brick-and-mortar stores, and the company's business model is structured around paying for months of service in bulk — specifically, you can buy three, six, or 12 months of service in advance.

-Because Mint has no physical locations, it ships out any SIM cards or phones you order, but that doesn't mean you have to buy a phone from them.
+Because Mint has no physical locations, it ships out any SIM cards or phones you order.
+That doesn't mean you have to buy a phone from them.
 Since the MVNO runs off of T-Mobile's cellular towers, you can use any T-Mobile phone you might already own, or pick up an unlocked phone (provided it supports T-Mobile's network).

-Unlimited talk, text, and data with 2GB of LTE each month.
+Unlimited talk, text, and data with 3GB of high-speed data each month

 We may earn a commission for purchases using our links.
 Learn more.